fabriziosalmi/freetekno/README.md

 # freetekno
-Community powered freetekno live project with instruments, arrangements and samples free to use
+Community powered freetekno live project

+- All instruments, arrangements and samples are free to use in any context.

+_FreeTekno is alive_